RobotComponents/RobotComponents-Documentation/docs/Robot Components/Categories/Code Generation/Action Timer.md

 ## **Output Parameters**

-**Timer (T):** Contains the wait instruction as an Action for RAPID code generation.
+**Timer (T):** Contains the wait instruction as an action for RAPID code generation.

 ## **Usage**

-[**Code Generation**]({{ site.baseurl }}{% link docs/Robot Components/Categories/Code Generation/index.md %})**:** The Timer output of this component can be plugged into the Actions input of the RAPID Generator component to add a wait instruction in the RAPID main code that defines an amount of time until the next instruction is executed.
+[**Code Generation**]({{ site.baseurl }}{% link docs/Robot Components/Categories/Code Generation/index.md %})**:** The Timer output of this component can be plugged into the actions input of the RAPID Generator component to add a wait instruction in the RAPID main code that defines an amount of time until the next instruction is executed.